 12.1 All Standing Committee Chairpersons shall be Members; each shall select at least three committee members, who may be Members or Associate Members.
-As committee members are appointed, their names shall be filed with the Secretary of the Association and reported to the Newsletter Editor(s).
+As committee members are appointed, their names shall be filed with the Secretary of the Association.
 The President shall serve as an ex officio member of all Standing Committees.

-12.2 Each Standing Committee shall elect a Recording Secretary and meet as often as deemed necessary by the Chairperson.
+12.2 Each Standing Committee shall meet as often as deemed necessary by the Chairperson, and may choose to elect a Recording Secretary.
 Any member or associate member of the Association may attend meetings of the Standing Committees.

-12.3 Each Standing Committee shall prepare a summary of its progress for presentation at each Executive Board/Council meeting and shall prepare a written report of its activities for the year to be distributed in the registration packet at the annual meeting.
+12.3 Each Standing Committee shall prepare a summary of its progress for presentation at each Executive Board/Council meeting and shall prepare a written report of its activities for the year to be distributed at the annual meeting.

 12.4 The duties of the Standing Committees shall include, but shall not be limited to, the following: